robstoll/atrium/README.md

 </ex-arbitrary-features>

 Also, this version of `feature` provides two different kind of overloads:
-- the first expects a feature description and a feature-provider-lambda This overload narrows the subject to the feature, meaning a subsequent call in the fluent chain is about the feature and not the previous subject.
+- the first expects a feature description, a feature-provider-lambda and an `assertionCreator`-lambda, in which you can define sub-expectations for the feature.

-- the second expects an `assertionCreator`-lambda in addition, in which you can define sub-assertions for the feature.
+  An `assertionCreator`-lambda has always the semantic of an [expectation-group](#define-single-expectations-or-an-expectation-group) or in other words, not-fail fast.
-  An `assertionCreator`-lambda has always the semantic of an [assertion group block](#define-single-assertions-or-assertion-groups) or in other words, not-fail fast.
+  It has also the benefit, that Atrium can provide those sub-expectations in error reporting, Moreover, the subject stays the same so that subsequent calls are still about the same subject.
-  It has also the benefit, that Atrium can provide those sub-assertions in error reporting, Moreover, the subject stays the same so that subsequent calls are still about the same subject.
+- the second overload expects all the parameters except the `assertionCreator`-lambda and changes the subject to the feature, meaning a subsequent call in the fluent chain is about the feature and not the previous subject.

-As you can see, Atrium provides a generic way to postulate assertions about features.
+As you can see, Atrium provides a generic way to postulate expectations about features.
-Yet, if you use such feature assertion often or it gets more complicated, then it might be worth to [write an own assertion function](#write-own-assertion-functions) where we recommend to use `feature` over `its`.
+Yet, if you extract the same feature over and over again or it gets more complicated, then it might be worth to [write an own expectation function](#write-own-expectation-functions) where we recommend to use `feature` over `its`.

-### Within Assertion Functions
+### Within Expectation Functions / Feature Extractors

-In case you write an own assertion function, then we discourage two things:
+In case you write an own expectation function, then we discourage two things:
 - using `its` because the reporting reads less nice and it is also less efficient than `feature`
 - using `feature` with a `MetaFeature`-provider-lambda (as shown in [Property and Methods](#property-and-methods))